top of page

 A document that doesn’t require notarization today may require it later due to:

-• A change in receiving institution
+• A change in the receiving institution

 • Use in another state or country